myDevicesIoT/cayenne-docs/docs/CUSTOMWIDGETS.md

 Input the minimum and maximum values that you’d like the line graph widget to use when displaying the range of data for your sensor.
 This can help improve the visualization of your sensor data as it displays on the line graph.

 **Step 1: Sketch File**
-If you haven’t already uploaded the Line Chart code for this widget to your Arduino, click the **Sketch File** button to open the [Line Chart Widget sketch file](https://github.com/myDevicesIoT/Cayenne-Arduino-Library/blob/master/examples/CustomWidgets/LineChartWidget/LineChartWidget.ino).
+If you haven’t already uploaded the Line Chart code for this widget to your Arduino, click the **Sketch File** button to open the <a href="https://github.com/myDevicesIoT/Cayenne-Arduino-Library/blob/master/examples/CustomWidgets/LineChartWidget/LineChartWidget.ino" target="_blank">Line Chart Widget sketch file</a>.
 See [Using Sketch Files](#using-sketch-files-arduino target=) for more information on customizing and using sketch files.

 **Step 2: Add Widget**
 After filling in each of the fields for your widget, click the Add Widget button and the widget will be added to your dashboard.<br/><br/>